 Conditions of transactions and policies for determining the conditions

-(Notes) 1.
-Sojitz guarantees the bank borrowings of the above companies.
+- (Notes) 1.
+Sojitz guarantees the bank borrowings of the above companies. - 2.

-- 2. Sojitz receives the guarantee fee of 0.1% per annum on the outstanding balance of the guarantee. - 3.
 Interest rate is reasonably determined with reference to market interest rates.
 No collateral is accepted or provided.

 Per-share Information